pietersartain/platformr/readme.md

 As a developer, if you're lucky, that central system is nothing more than a web app and a database server.
 In this case, cloud providers have you covered, and have some neat tools to [allow you to just write your business code, and ignore the servers and storage](http://docs.aws.amazon.com/lambda/latest/dg/welcome.html).

 For the rest of us, who need some more custom work, we have to dig a little and recreate some of the wonderful integrated solutions that others have provided.
-Since containers represent a middleground between the flexibility of managing servers and VMs, without the overheading of having to worry so much about tin, and there are a growing number of container-operating-systems, it's not a giant leap to expect larger backend systems to be microservice and container shaped, going forward.
+Since containers represent a middleground between the flexibility of managing servers and VMs, without the overheading of having to worry so much about tin.
+With a growing number of container-operating-systems, it's not a giant leap to expect larger backend systems to be microservice and container shaped, going forward.

 So wouldn't it be nice if you could take the next logical step and deploy an entire container-based workflow in one click?